edinburgh-napier/set09121/lectures/lecture4.md

 - What feedback occurs within the system?  <!-- .element: class="fragment" -->
     - Positive (reinforcing) feedback forces a system towards one extreme.
 (Morrowind potions)
     - Negative (balancing) feedback forces a system towards equilibrium.
 (Oblivion level scaling)
-- How do these considerations affect the gameplay?  <!-- .element: class="fragment" -->

 ---